Disabled Facilities Grants (DFG)

 There are two ways you can apply for a DFG:

-- You can contact the Occupational Therapy team on 0300 123 5010 option 3 to request an assessment, who, if they think an adaptation is needed, will refer you to the Housing Standards & Adaptations team for a DFG.
-A means test (or Test of Resources) is carried out at an early stage to give you an indication whether you qualify financially for a grant, and you can use our Care and Repair service to help you to organise drawings and quotes, apply for the grant and oversee the work once the grant is approved.
+- Contact Adult Services on 0300 123 5010 option 2.
+An occupational therapist or social care assessor will assess your needs and then, if they think an adaptation is needed, they will pass your case to the Housing team for the DFG application.
+If you wish, you can use Housing's Care and Repair service to help you to organise drawings and quotes, apply for the grant and oversee the work once the grant is approved, or you can organise the works yourself.

-- You can apply directly to the Housing Standards & Adaptations team.
-However, we do recommend that you seek the views of an occupational therapist before you start your application, to ensure that the adaptation you are applying for is considered to be 'necessary and appropriate'.
-Your application must include details of the premises to be adapted, the work to be carried out (including planning permission and building regulations approval if necessary), at least two itemised estimates from contractors, proof of ownership and/or consent of all owners, and details of any fees to be included in the grant.
-We will then carry out the Test of Resources.
+- You can apply directly to the Housing Standards and Adaptations team.
+Your application must include details of the premises to be adapted, the work to be carried out (including planning permission and building regulations approval if necessary), at least two itemised quotes from contractors, proof of ownership and/or consent of all owners, and details of any fees to be included in the grant.
 We can provide you with a standard application form.
+Please note that we will still need to consult with an occupational therapist about your needs, and carry out a means test.

-- Staff delivering the Care and Repair service can give you information about the Test of Resources, and give you support with carrying out repairs and adaptations.
+- Staff delivering the Care and Repair service can give you information about the means test, and give you support with carrying out repairs and adaptations.